IvanCherepov/customer-support-handbook/handling-zendesk-tickets.md

 **Create issues**

 During your interaction with the customers, you will most likely need to create or update an issue, either for a feature request, for a bug, or for further documentation.
-Since we do everything in the open, it is good practice to send the link of the issue to the requesting customer, so that they can also keep an eye on the discussion there, and weigh in if necessary.
+It is good practice to add the link of the issue to the ticket, so that it's easy to track a progress.

 **After the first response**